helloHackYnow/HEDIOS/readme.md

 # The hedios protocol

+## Disclaimer

+This repo is the result of a bit less than a week of work.
+I am aware of the incompleteness of this protocol, but it's still in is infant stage.

+I will happily accept any form of suggestion to this project, on which I can only work on my spare time.

+You can find the associated cpp client [here](https://github.com/helloHackYnow/HEDIOS-client)

 ## Introduction

 The hedios protocol is a small uart based protocol I'm working on which allows simple bidirectionnal communication between a fpga and a computer.
 The main goal is to developp a plug and play set tools to streamline the debuging process of a fpga design.